 Qualified individuals must be at least 18 years of age and possess a high school diploma or equivalent.
-They must possess a current certification by a doula training program or organization approved by MDHHS.
-Doulas must maintain a copy of their current certification and provide it to MDHHS upon request.
+MDHHS will certify doulas who have completed training provided by an MDHHS-approved doula training program or organization.
+Doulas must provide proof of training to MDHHS upon request.